VariantSync/Vatras/README.md

 #### Alternative 2: Manual installation

-After downloading this library, you can register it by appending the path of (EPVL.agda-lib)[EPVL.agda-lib] to the file `$AGDA_DIR/libraries`, creating it if necessary.
+After downloading this library, you can register it by appending the path of (Vatras.agda-lib)[Vatras.agda-lib] to the file `$AGDA_DIR/libraries`, creating it if necessary.
 If the environment variable `AGDA_DIR` is unset, it defaults to `~/.agda` on unix-like systems and `C:\Users\USERNAME\AppData\Roaming\agda` or similar on Windows.
-After registering this library on your system, you can use it in your project by stating `EPVL` as a dependency in your Agda library file.
+After registering this library on your system, you can use it in your project by stating `Vatras` as a dependency in your Agda library file.
 An Agda library file has the suffix `.agda-lib` and is usually contained in the root directory of your project.
-Its content, including the dependency to EPVL, should include the following:
+Its content, including the dependency to Vatras, should include the following:

 ```
 name: YOUR-PROJECT-NAME
-depend: EPVL
+depend: Vatras
 include: SOME/PATH/IN/YOUR/PROJECT
 ```